 Megaupload payback: Anonymous hack-storm on America Inc.

-The shut-down of Megaupload.com came just a day after tens of thousands of websites blacked out their content or in other ways voiced their opposition to the anti-piracy bills SOPA and PIPA.
+In response to the shut-down of the file sharing website, the hacker group Anonymous launched a massive online attack on websites of the FBI, DoJ and several entertainment giants.
+The attack, which managed to take down the targets, some for several hours, was reportedly the largest such effort by the group in years, with some 5,600 activists collaborating.Anonymous maintained the blackout was just part of a larger assault on those they blame for attacking Internet freedoms.
+The group has not admitted responsibility for attacking US federal government institutions, although it did target those of Iran, Australia and Sweden on various occasions.
+The assault may call for a tougher-than-usual reaction from the US authorities.The shut-down of Megaupload.com came just a day after tens of thousands of websites blacked out their content or in other ways voiced their opposition to the anti-piracy bills SOPA and PIPA.
 If made law, opponents say, they would give unprecedented powers to prosecutors and copyright holders.
 The fear is that these powers would be abused and destroy the Internet as we know it.

 Civil war threat